ParadigmFoundation/kosu-monorepo/packages/kosu-system-contracts/docs/EventEmitter.md

 ### emitEvent

 Emits a standard event from the Kosu contract system.
-The events can be decoded though the javascript library.
+The events can be decoded though the Kosu.js library.

 #### Signature